COVID-19 Alert Level 2 Find out what Level 2 means for Council services and facilities... Read more

 Accepted methods of payment are either by cash, eftpos or internet banking.
 If you want to pay your application fee by internet banking please email in your completed application to email@example.com.
 Council staff will contact you by email with a reference number for payment.
 Processing of your application will commence once payment has been received.

 The process for getting a special licence changed when the Sale and Supply of Alcohol Act 2012 came into force.
 In the past, people have often left it late to apply for a special licence, something that was allowed under the Sale of Liquor Act 1989.
 Under the new law all applications must be made at least 20 working days before the event is held (although exceptions can be made for unforeseen events such as funerals).
 Under the Act, a 'working day' does not include weekends, statutory holidays or any day between 20 December and 15 January, inclusive.
 On that basis, we highly recommend you apply for your special licence giving as much notice as possible.

-Once your application has been received with the appropriate fee, a council Licensing Inspector will get in touch with you to discuss and go through your application.
+Once your application has been received with the appropriate fee, a Licensing Inspector will be in touch with you to discuss and go through your application.
 Police and/or the Medical Officer of Health may also be in touch.
-A large focus in relation to this process is to ensure any potential for alcohol related harm at or near your event, is identified and mitigated.
-Once reports from Police and Medical Officer of Health are received a comprehensive report will be prepared by the Council Licensing Inspector.
+A large focus in relation to this process is to ensure any potential for alcohol related harm at or near event, is identified and mitigated.
+Once reports from the police and Medical Officer of Health are received a comprehensive report will be prepared by the Council Licensing Inspector.
 This will be presented, along with your application and associated documentation, to the District Licensing Committee.
 Council staff will then advise you of the result of your application.
 In general, for straightforward applications, this process takes approximately 3-4 weeks.
 For large events it is recommended that as much time as possible is given in order for the necessary reports and enquiries to be completed.

 One of the most common causes where delays are experienced, are applications where all the required documentation has not been included.
 Please tick off the checklist when you submit your application.